MounicaBachu/Detecting-Phishing-Websites-With-Machine-Learning-In-Python/README.md

 This base dataset is available in 'Main_dataset.csv' of this repository

-**Feature Enginnering**
+**Feature Engineering**

 We extracted few of the domain based features and address bar features for the URLs in the base dataset.
-A decision tree was applied on this data to obtain the feature importance and the unecessary features were deleted from the dataset.
+A decision tree was applied on this data to obtain the feature importance and the unnecessary features were deleted from the dataset.
 This data is further split for training and testing.

 Based on the document, 'Phishing Website Features.docx' in this repository, the values of each feature were converted to 0 for legitimate site and 1 for phishing site.
 The respective feature extraction process are in 'feature_exxtraction.py' file of this repository.

-This new datastet is available in 'phishing_feature_engg.csv' of this repository
+This new dataset is available in 'phishing_feature_engg.csv' of this repository

-To understand the relationships and the correlation of the data, visualisations using Lux package in Python was done.
-These visualisations are available in 'Visualization_Lux_Phishing_Sites_Detection.ipynb' file of this repository.
+To understand the relationships and the correlation of the data, visualizations using Lux package in Python was done.
+These visualizations are available in 'Visualization_Lux_Phishing_Sites_Detection.ipynb' file of this repository.

 **Model Development**